swimhelenhsu/StaRSFine/Spring2019Report3.md

 #### Trial 3
 This purpose of this trial was to test the feasibility of the intense newly calculated flow rate.
 Therefore, the team honed in on one filter wing outlet hole to analyze.
 To stop the flow from the upper two tubes, the team used plugs at the push-to-connects in lieu of pump tubing.

-The test was conducted in the same way as the earlier trials where the apparatus would be filled with water and sand before extraction.
+Other than the use of only one extraction hole, the test was conducted in the same way as the earlier trials where the apparatus would be filled with water and sand before extraction.
 After beginning extraction, the injection flow would remain until the water level was close to the opening of the filter outlet hole.
+The injection and extraction tubes were attached to two peristaltic pumps, set to their effective flow rates in RPM.

 <p align="center"> <img
 src="https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/Trial3SetUp.jpeg" width= "350"> </p>